How to Earn Teacher Certification in Minnesota

-If you want to be a teacher in Minnesota, you’ll need to follow a set series of steps—and your first step is to earn certification.
+If you’ve every thought about becoming a teacher in Minnesota, you’ll need to follow a set series of steps-and your first step is to earn your teacher certification.
 While there are several pathways to doing this, your options depend on your level of education and experience.

 This guide can help you determine the pathway that’s right for you at any point in your career.

 Perhaps you’re beginning your journey and need to know about the Minnesota state certification process.
 Or maybe you want to learn how to progress to advanced certification, or you’re a teacher looking to move to Minnesota from out of state, and need information about teacher reciprocity.